abbbi/vircpt/README.md

 # About

-`virtcpt` can be used to manage libvirt virtual domain checkpoints, as in:
+`vircpt` can be used to manage libvirt virtual domain checkpoints, as in:

  * create checkpoints
  * delete checkpoints